 The DNO Party groups users into categories, by network level of supply, for the purpose of making these estimates.

-In the case of generators, the proportions relate to the notional assets whose construction or expansion might be avoided due to the generator’s offsetting of demand on the network, and takes the same values as for a demand user at the same network level of supply.
+30A.
+The DNO Party determines:

+their total spend; and

+their total income

+for connection work over the last five-year period, excluding connections jobs involving Independent Connection Providers, un-metered supplies and generation.

+The customer contribution is calculated by taking total income as a percentage of total spend.

 100. In order to determine the allocation to network levels of each element of price control revenue, the DNO Party uses the costs allocation drivers calculated from the following sources: